msultana2/HTML5-API-JavaScript/README.md

-# HTML5-API-JavaScript
+# HTML5 Api and vanilla JavaScript
-The world hardest game developed by using HTML5 Api and vanilla JavaScript
+The world hardest game developed by using HTML5 Api Canvas and vanilla JavaScript